 On the one hand, the CryptoPunks, who represented the counter-culture, were being absorbed into the mainstream.
-Yuga is not a two person studio.
+Yuga is not a two-person studio.
 On the contrary, Yuga is poised to become a commercial behemoth in the NFT space and beyond.

 On the other hand, Yuga Labs announced they would be placing CryptoPunks under the same license as the Bored Apes effectively issuing commercial rights to punk holders.
 This was great but there was no one more annoying that could have done this than Yuga.
-The punk community had this immortal historical provenance narrative and suddenly the Bored Apes, whom punks condescendingly looked down upon as a fashion business, freed them from their shackles.
+The punk community had this immortal historical provenance narrative and suddenly the Bored Apes, who punks condescendingly looked down upon as a fashion business, freed them from their shackles.

 The acquisition has shifted the punks’ narrative.
-It is one thing to be the original gangster and another to be the fourth largest collection in a conglomerate backed by VCs.
-What if Facebook or Disney acquire Yuga Labs ?
+It is one thing to be the original gangster and another to be the fourth-largest collection in a conglomerate backed by VCs.
+What if Facebook or Disney acquire Yuga Labs?
 These guys do not want to sell out and become some punks’ game in the metaverse.
-This is kind of equivalent to an underground band going mainstream: “they sold out man”.
+This is kind of equivalent to an underground band going mainstream: “They sold out man”.

-On the flip side the punks are now in control of their own destiny.
+On the flip side, the punks are now in control of their own destiny.
 They can band together if they want and build a new narrative.

 Hey, random plug here, but if you are interested in trending coins there is a weird one called CLM coin that people are searching for right now.
 Just click on that link to find out more.